CRAFT: Coaching Reinforcement Learning Autonomously using Foundation Models for Multi-Robot Coordination Tasks: Experiments

 \subsection{Hardware Validation}

 We validate our method by transferring the learned policy to real robots on the Quadruped Gate task.
-The policy is first trained in simulation using CRAFT and then deployed on hardware.
-We use one Unitree Go2 and one Unitree Go1 robot.
-Since the embodiments and low-level MPC controllers differ from in simulation, we applied action component-wise scaling to the policy outputs before deployment.

-As shown in Fig.~\ref{fig:overall_method} and Fig.~\ref{fig:realwrod_traj}, our method successfully transfers to the real world.
-The two quadrupeds exhibit coordinated behavior: the blue robot passes through the gate first while the orange robot waits, then proceeds once the gate is clear.
-Without any additional fine-tuning, our zero-shot transferred policy achieves a success rate of 65\% over 20 runs, serving as a solid baseline given that no further learning is performed after simulation training.
+The policy is zero-shot transferred from training in simulation with CRAFT to hardware.
+We deploy the policy on one Unitree Go2 and one Unitree Go1 robot.
+While each robot receives both agents' positions and orientations from a motion capture system, policy execution is fully decentralized.
+As shown in Fig.~\ref{fig:overall_method}, our zero-shot transferred policy is successfully deployed in real world and achieves a success rate of 65\% over 20 runs, serving as a solid baseline given that no finetuning is performed after simulation training.
+More details can be found in Appendix~\ref{subsec: hardware_exp}.